tasox/LogRM/README.md

 # RMLog
-RMLog is a post exploitation powershell script which it uses windows event logs to gather information about internal network in a pentration testing engagment.
+LogRM is a post exploitation powershell script which it uses windows event logs to gather information about internal network in a pentration testing engagment.
 It is not only useful for blue teams but also for red teams because some of its functionalities can be used for lateral movement.
-You will be able to use RMLog not only on a localhost machine but also in a remote machine using WinRM protocol which is by default enabled in a newly Windows versions.
+You will be able to use LogRM not only on a localhost machine but also in a remote machine using WinRM protocol which is by default enabled in a newly Windows versions.

 ## Configuration